Yogi Bear’s Jellystone Park Guadalupe River Review & Rating

 Some of the sites are close to the river, while others are closer to the Water Zone, pools, and other park amenities.
 All of the sites are in side-by-side rows like most RV parks.
 However, the side-by-side sites are better landscaped and a little more spacious than what you will find in most other parks.
 Some sites are partially to fully shaded while others are open.
 There are also sites that are long enough to accommodate larger rigs.
 You can find a site that's up to 14 to 30 feet wide and 50 to 60 feet long.
 The roads through Jellystone are paved and wide enough that big rigs shouldn't have any trouble getting into their site.
 Monthly and full-time RVers have a separate section at one end of the Park.

 In addition to some very good RV sites, Jellystone Park Guadalupe River has over 80 cabins, some of which are riverfront with great views and access to the river and others that are spread throughout the park including some across the street from the water park and pools.
-There are a variety of seven different cabin types, ranging from cute pastel-colored tiny homes that sleep up to 5 to Boo Boo Riverfront Bungalows that sleep 8 to the Ranger's Retreat that will sleep up to 12 and has a hot tub.
+There are a variety of different cabin types, from Boo Boo Riverfront Bungalows that sleep 8 to the Ranger's Retreat that will sleep up to 12 and has a hot tub.
 The cabins are well maintained, clean, and heated and air-conditioned.
 Whether you’re looking for a cabin with a full kitchen, full bathroom, loft area or bunk beds, 2 bedrooms, a covered patio, or more, Jellystone Park Guadalupe River has something to fit your family’s needs.
 You'll find more information about Jellystone Guadalupe's cabins on their Cabin Page.

 On a recent to Jellystone we stayed in one of the Hill Country cabins facing the Guadalupe River and across the street from the Saloon.
 Our cabin slept 2 in a loft upstairs overlooking the living area, 2 people in bunk beds, and 2 in a bedroom with a queen.
 A full bathroom and kitchen (4 burner gas stove, full refrigerator, utensils and pots and pans, coffee maker, and more), a living room with a leather couch, table and 4 chairs, and a flat-screen TV plus free internet.
 Outside was a picnic table, fire pit, grill, and patio facing the river with 4 chairs and a table - a great place for a cocktail or coffee.
 Sheets and linens are not provided but are available for rent.